carbon-design-system/carbon-components-vue/packages/core/src/components/cv-data-table/cv-data-table-notes.md

 ## Scoped slots

 - rows-selected(scope.count): by default shows `${scope.count} items selected`
+- pagination scoped slots are passed through to the pagination component these are 'of-n-pages' and 'range-text'.
+See pagination component for more details.

 **Overflow menu** To provide customized overflow menus e.g. state dependant, specify explicitly using the slotted data/HTML table form.
 The CvDataTable will not raise an event.